run-llama/llama_index/docs/understanding/loading/llamahub.md

 # LlamaHub

 Our data connectors are offered through [LlamaHub](https://llamahub.ai/) 🦙.
-LlamaHub is an open-source repository containing data loaders that you can easily plug and play into any LlamaIndex application.
+LlamaHub is a registry of open-source data connectors that you can easily plug into any LlamaIndex application.

 ![](/_static/data_connectors/llamahub.png)